 - McLaughlin v.
 Wells Fargo Bank, N.A., C15-02904-WHA (N.D.
-Cal.): In a precedent-setting Order dated October 29, 2015, the Court ruled that the Truth in Lending Act (“TILA”) requires mortgage payoff statements to disclose property insurance proceeds creditable against the debt, observing that “[n]o decision from our court of appeals has ever addressed the issue" but that “[a]s a matter of law, the bank is wrong.”
-On March 15, 2017, the Court granted final approval of a settlement providing homeowners with 88% of the maximum available monetary recovery and requiring Wells Fargo to alter its practices to comply with TILA.
+Cal.): In a precedent-setting Order, the Court ruled that the Truth in Lending Act (“TILA”) requires mortgage payoff statements to disclose property insurance proceeds creditable against the debt, observing that “[n]o decision from our court of appeals has ever addressed the issue" but that “[a]s a matter of law, the bank is wrong.”
+Wolf Popper ultimately secured a settlement providing homeowners with 88% of the maximum available monetary recovery and requiring Wells Fargo to alter its practices to comply with TILA.
 Class members received over $2,500 per account.

 - In re Metrologic Inc. Shareholders Litigation, No. L-6430-06 (N.J.
 Super.
 Ct.): The plaintiffs in this action alleged breach of fiduciary duty claims on behalf of stockholders of a technology company who were cashed out in a going-private merger.
 In March of 2018, the Court approved a settlement with the last remaining defendants, bringing the total recovery to $21,700,000.

 - In re Hansen Medical Inc. Stockholder Litigation, No. 12316-VCMR (Del.
 Ch.) ($7,500,000 class settlement): On behalf of stockholders of a medical robotics company.
-In a much-discussed opinion dated June 18, 2018, the Delaware Court of Chancery denied the defendants’ motion to dismiss, holding, among other things, that the complaint sufficiently demonstrated that certain large stockholders who negotiated for themselves valuable “rollover” equity in the newly-merged company had acted as a “control group,” and, accordingly, could be held liable to the public stockholders, who were denied this benefit.
+In a much-discussed opinion, the Court of Chancery denied the defendants’ motion to dismiss, holding, among other things, that the plaintiffs sufficiently demonstrated that certain large stockholders who negotiated for themselves valuable “rollover” equity in the newly-merged company had acted as a group, and, accordingly, could be held liable to the public stockholders, who were denied this benefit.